 SYDNEY — Got back pain?
 Turns out the over-the-counter treatments in your medicine cabinet may be causing you more harm than relief.
 A new study finds that common painkillers used to treat a nagging back offer little help while increasing the risk for other frustrating side effects.

-It also found that NSAIDs increased the risk of gastrointestinal side effects by 2.5 times.
+Researchers also say that NSAIDs increase the risk of gastrointestinal side effects by 2.5 times.
 The medications can cause heartburn and irritation of the stomach, and in more serious cases ulcers or internal bleeding.

 “When you factor in the side effects which are very common, it becomes clear that these drugs are not the answer to providing pain relief to the many millions of Australians who suffer from this debilitating condition every year,” said Ferreira, who is also a senior research fellow at the institute.